lauri-elias/spektre-protocol/CANON-8.md

 - no system output is treated as final authority
 - responsibility cannot be externalized

+If resolution is deferred to a system, CANON-8 is violated.

+---

-### Cognitive Safety Clarification
+## Cognitive Safety Clarification (Non-Interpretive)

-Spectre makes cognitive state explicit, safe, and understandable.
+Spektre makes cognitive state explicit, safe, and understandable.

+It does **not**:

-It does not interpret the agent’s mind.
+- interpret the agent’s mind
-It does not diagnose, classify, or limit thought.
+- diagnose, classify, or constrain thought
+- assign meaning or intention

 Safety emerges from structure:

-– Observation is unrestricted.
+- observation is unrestricted
-– Action requires explicit state ownership.
+- action requires explicit state ownership
-– Commitment cannot occur without clarity of state.
+- commitment cannot occur without clarity of state

-Spectre protects agency by preventing implicit delegation, not by restricting cognition.
+Spektre protects agency by preventing **implicit delegation**, not by restricting cognition.

 ---

-End of CANON-8
+**End of CANON-8**